JuicyChickenThighs/pokergb/README.md

 # Pokémon Red, Green and Blue

+[CURRENT VERSION ON GITHUB IS UNOFFICIAL, SO MD5 CHECKSUMS ARE OUTDATED.]

-This is a disassembly of Pokémon Red and Blue (with a fan-made Green.).
+This is a revision of Pokémon Red and Blue (with a fan-made Green.).

 It builds the following roms: